Dr. Malcolm Russell Whitman

-Dr. Malcolm Whitman received his undergraduate degree in biology from Yale College and his PhD in biochemistry and molecular biology from Harvard University.
+Malcolm Whitman received his undergraduate degree in Biology from Yale College and his PhD from the Biochemistry and Molecular Biology Department at Harvard University.
 His thesis work in the lab of Lew Cantley investigated the association of phosphatidylinositol kinases with oncogene and growth factor receptor tyrosine kinases, and culminated in the discovery of the phosphatidylinositol-3-kinase signal transduction pathway.
-In his postdoctoral work with Doug Melton, Dr. Whitman developed the frog embryo as a tool for studying mechanisms of growth factor signaling during early development.
+In his postdoctoral work with Doug Melton, he developed the frog embryo as a tool for studying mechanisms of growth factor signaling during early development.

-Dr. Whitman is a professor of developmental biology at the Harvard School of Dental Medicine.
-He is a member of the BBS graduate program, an affiliate of the Harvard Stem Cell Institute and the Dana Farber/Harvard Cancer Center Cancer Cell Biology Program, and a member of the steering committee for the Harvard Integrative Developmental Biology program.
+Dr. Whitman is a Professor of Developmental Biology at the Harvard School of Dental Medicine and an affiliate member of the Department of Cell Biology at Harvard Medical School.
+He is a member of the BBS graduate program, an affiliate of the Harvard Stem Cell Institute, the Dana Farber/Harvard Cancer Center Cancer Cell Biology Program, and a member of the executive committee for the Harvard Developmental and Regenerative Biology program.